KermitPurple96/CTF_tools/README.md

 A small set of tools developed to pass my OSCP, this set consists of:
 Temporary HTTP server and reconnaissance scripts in bash and PowerShell, which work together to facilitate reconnaissance and logistics tasks during machines and CTFs resolution.

-pip install pyftpdlib pyopenssl colorama
+pip install pyftpdlib pyopenssl colorama psutil

 ## Usage